25 Amazing Things To Do in Tulum and practical tips

 Coba is another archaeological site located at 45 minutes’ drive from Tulum.
 The site is huge but you can rent bicycles at the entrance to make your trip easier and cooler.

 If you have kids or you don’t want to make any effort you can also hire a bici-taxi (only 2 persons per ride including kids).
 Among all the usual temples Coba has one of the tallest pyramids in the Yucatan peninsula that you can also climb.
 Make sure you don’t get vertigo, though.
 The view from above is amazing!

 But Coba is also a small village built around a lagoon (where you can see crocodiles) where you can relax and spend a couple of nights in one of the lovely hotels, including the trendy COQUI COQUI if you are ready to splurge.
 You can also visit the cenotes hiding in the jungle around Coba.

-Browse among international and local car rentals and find the best deal.
+Browse through international and local car rentals and find the best deal.

-Going On A Day Trip to Chichen Itza
+5. Going On A Day Trip to Chichen Itza

-Also a UNESCO World Heritage Site, Chichen-Itza has also named one of the world’s seven wonders.
+Also a UNESCO World Heritage Site, Chichen-Itza has also been named one of the world’s seven wonders.
 How can you not go?
 I just have to warn you it’s super crowded and full of vendors which takes away the charm of the magnificent site.

-Enjoying the Tulum Beaches
+6. Enjoying the Tulum Beaches